Komodo/komodo-website/src/pages/blog/2014-05/scc-annotate-macro.html.md

 <h2 style="font-weight: 300; margin: 10px 0 25px 0"><em>Macro Monday - a new macro to dig into every Monday!</em></h2>
 </div>

-When working with source code controlled files, it's often handy to know who was the last person to change a particular line of code - so you know who to point your finger at when s%!$ breaks.
+When working with source code, it's often handy to know who last changed a particular line of code - so you know who to point your finger at when s%!$ breaks.
 It just so happens there is a feature called *annotate* in the source code control world that does exactly that.

-# About
+## The Macro

-This macro works for Git and Subversion (I'm lazy and haven't added support for other VCS - pull request is welcome), which will run an scc annotate operation (using Komodo's [Run Command] service), parse the output and place this information in the left editor margin.
-You can find out more about the editor margins by visiting the [Scintilla Margin] documentation.
+This macro works for Git and Subversion (I'm lazy and haven't added support for other VCS - pull requests are welcome), which will run a scc annotate operation (using Komodo's [Run Command] service), parse the output and place this information in the left editor margin.
+You can find out more about the editor margins by visiting the [Scintilla margin] documentation.

 Clicking on the annotate margin launches the Komodo SCC History dialog for that file.